HariSekhon/Knowledge-Base/git.md

 #### Git LFS on other git hosting providers

 GitLab works fine for both push and clone.

 Azure DevOps seems to work for push but doesn't show the file contents in the web UI preview and cloning resulted in a checkout error after clone and neither `git restore --source=HEAD :/` nor `git reset HEAD --hard` worked to get Git LFS to smudge and download the large files.

+Unfortunately GitHub limits large files to only 1GB for free accounts, so only use it for files over 100MB.
+GitHub will disable your LFS after you go over the thresholds for storage or bandwidth usage for the month.

 Bitbucket is useless because the [free tier](https://bitbucket.org/harisekhon/workspace/settings/plans) only gives 1GB storage (use GitHub instead):